-When we give written feedback to a child, we relate this to the learning objective for the lesson.
+When we give written feedback to a child, we relate this to the learning objective for the lesson, often during the lesson itself.
 By so doing we make clear whether the objective has been met and we produce evidence to support the judgement.
 If we consider that the objective has not been met, we make clear why this was the case.
 In both cases we identify what the child needs to do next in order to improve their future work.

 We encourage the children to make comments about their own work and the work of fellow pupils.
 We often employ a system of red/amber/green or thumbs or smiley faces to record whether they feel that they have understood the content of the lesson.
 This gives the teacher immediate feedback as to the general feel of the lesson.
+Children are aware of what is required to master the subject so they can assess their progress.